 KPMG Managing Consulting was the consulting firm assigned to this project.

-The Training Division of the Public Service Ministry
+The Training Division of the Ministry of Public Service

 A Change in Ministry for the Training Division

 In October of 1984 the responsibility for the Training Division was shifted from Public Service Ministry to the Ministry of Education.
 And in 1986 the position was reversed, with the Training Division again falling under the Public Service Ministry.

 The movement of the Training Division to the Ministry of Education in 1984 was prompted by the thought that ‘training’ was education and logically it should be so placed.
 While on the other hand the reason for the return of the Training Division to the Public Service Ministry was that the training carried out was specific to public service management and so, should be with the Public Service Ministry.